sveltejs/svelte-hmr/README.md

 - preservation of component state, including local state (i.e. `let` vars in your components)

-- inject CSS instead of doing a full replace when only the component's CSS has changed, with compatible HMR APIs (`rollup-plugin-hot` and Nollup for now)
+- inject CSS instead of doing a full replace when only the component's CSS has changed, with compatible HMR APIs (`rollup-plugin-hot`, Nollup, and Snowpack for now)

 ## What's HMR, by the way?